-Calculate your total severance package based on years of service and salary.
-See total severance weeks, gross pay, and monthly equivalent.
+Free severance pay calculator.
+Estimate your total severance package based on years of service, base salary, and severance multiplier.
+See weekly rate, total weeks, and monthly equivalent.
+Covers common severance formulas used in the US.

 Enter your base annual salary — the gross yearly pay used to calculate your weekly severance rate.